grafana/k6-docs/docs/sources/v0.47.x/using-k6-browser/recommended-practices/selecting-elements.md

 ---
 title: 'Selecting elements'
-excerpt: 'A guide on how to select elements with the browser module.'
+description: 'A guide on how to select elements with the browser module.'
 weight: 02
 ---